carbon-language/carbon-lang/mlir/docs/Quantization.md

 TensorFlow Lite would use the attributes of the fake_quant operations to make a judgment about how to convert to use kernels from its quantized operations subset.

-In MLIR-based quantization, fake_quant_\* operationss are handled by converting them to a sequence of *qcast* (quantize) followed by *dcast* (dequantize) with an appropriate *UniformQuantizedType* as the target of the qcast operation.
+In MLIR-based quantization, fake_quant_\* operations are handled by converting them to a sequence of *qcast* (quantize) followed by *dcast* (dequantize) with an appropriate *UniformQuantizedType* as the target of the qcast operation.